-Coach or Athletic Director:
+Coach and Athletic Director:

-As your team gets close to qualifying for the State Final tournament, you will be required to complete the State Qualifier Data form online.
-This form provides the IHSA with most of the information printed in the State Final souvenir program.
-You are required to provide this information once you have qualified for the Boys Soccer Super-Sectional tournament.
+As your Girls Soccer team moves closer to qualifying for the State Final Tournament, you will be required to complete the State Qualifier Data Form online which includes administrative staff, coaching history, season record, and roster.
+These forms provide the IHSA with the necessary team data printed in the State Final program.
 Please submit this information to us by the following deadlines:

-October 22 (midnight) --Class 1A October 29 (midnight) --Class 2A and 3A
+May 20 (midnight) --Class 1A May 27 (midnight) --Class 2A and 3A

-The link to the State Qualifier Data form can be found in the IHSA Schools Center:
+The link to the State Qualifier Data Form can be found in your IHSA Schools Center.

-- Go to www.ihsa.org and log in with your personal ID and password - On the main menu, click on Box T: "Sport & Activity Tracker" - Find Boys Soccer and follow the row across until you find a link labeled "State Qualifier Data Form" in the column labeled "Online Forms".
-Click on the link and follow the instructions to fill out the required pages. - All team and administrative photos must be uploaded through the School Center.
-The link can be found on the Main Menu, under "Quick Links." (highlighted in yellow) Instructions are on the following page.
+- Go to the www.ihsa.org and click on the Schools Center link in the upper right corner - Use your personal IHSA ID and password to log in - On the main menu, click on Box T: Sport & Activity Tracker - Locate Girls Soccer and follow the row across until you find a link labeled "State Qualifier Data Form" in the column marked "Online Forms". - Click on the link and follow the instructions to fill out the required pages. - All team and administrative photos must be uploaded through the School Center (instructions on the following page). - State Final programs will be sold digitally.